ncteisen/the-hypertextual-library/pride_and_prejudice/text.txt

 "What think you of books?" said he, smiling.

-"Books--oh! no. I am sure we never read the same, or not with the same feelings."
+"Books -- oh! no. I am sure we never read the same, or not with the same feelings."

 "I am sorry you think so; but if that be the case, there can at least be no want of subject.
 We may compare our different opinions."

-"No--I cannot talk of books in a ball-room; my head is always full of something else."
+"No -- I cannot talk of books in a ball-room; my head is always full of something else."

-"The present always occupies you in such scenes--does it?" said he, with a look of doubt.
+"The present always occupies you in such scenes -- does it?" said he, with a look of doubt.

 "Yes, always," she replied, without knowing what she said, for her